3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_03/w09d03/instructor_notes/angular_directives_and_nested_controllers.md

 Our end goal for this lesson is to build ourselves a simple little todo app.
 Shocking, it's true, but it'll be a great way to demonstrate both directives and interacting with controllers.

-> Note: Here is the a deployed version of our completed app on BitBalloon here: http://secretary-jocelyn-77112.bitballoon.com/
+> Here is a deployed version of our completed app: http://secretary-jocelyn-77112.bitballoon.com/

 We have a lot to get through – we'll have to list an array of to-dos, demonstrate some simple hiding & showing mechanisms, and bind some changing data via a form.

-## Set up your app - Independent Practice (5 mins)
+## Set up your app for the lesson

-Since you guys are killers at setting up Angular apps from yesterday, take five minutes to make empty JS and CSS folders, make an `app.js` and a `todosController.js` and get set up.
-Don't forget an index, with sourced JS files!
-Make those files, go go go!

-Create a example Node/Express app for this lesson.
+We'll build a simple Node/Express app for this lesson.

 1. `mkdir todo-app` && `cd` into it